nids2001/scirun.pages/build.md

 #### OS X
   - Tested on 10.10 - 10.13
   - Apple clang 7.2 or newer
-  - Qt 4.8
+  - Qt 4.8 or 5.12
     + Download [Qt 4.8 DMG](http://releases.qt-project.org/qt4/source/qt-mac-opensource-4.8.4.dmg).
     + The above dmg will not work if using OS X 10.11.
 In this case Qt 4.8 can be acquired through macports using the command 'sudo port install qt4-mac' - more on macports here: https://www.macports.org/install.php
     + Qt 4.8 can also be installed with homebrew.
 The instructions are found [here](https://github.com/cartr/homebrew-qt4).
+    + [Download](https://download.qt.io/archive/qt/) and run the Qt 5.12 installer.
+Make sure to turn off other versions and system configurations to save space and build time.
+Configure CMake for Qt 5.

 #### Windows
   - Tested on Windows 7-10
   - Visual Studio 2013 & 2017
-  - Qt 4.8 or Qt 5.12
+  - Qt 5.12 or later
-    + Build from source, but be sure to download the [Qt 4.8 source archive](http://releases.qt-project.org/qt4/source/qt-everywhere-opensource-src-4.8.4.tar.gz) and build in ***64-bit mode***.
-    + [Download](https://www.qt.io) and run the Qt 5 installer.
-Only 5.12 needs to be installed.
-Make sure to turn off other system versions to save space and build time.
+    + [Download](https://download.qt.io/archive/qt/) and run the Qt 5.12 installer.
+Make sure to turn off other versions and system configurations to save space and build time.

 #### Linux
   - Tested on Ubuntu 14.04 LTS, OpenSUSE Leap 42.1
   - gcc 4.8
-  - Qt 4.8
+  - Qt 5.12 or later
-    + Build from the [Qt 4.8 source archive](http://releases.qt-project.org/qt4/source/qt-everywhere-opensource-src-4.8.4.tar.gz) , or use system libraries if available.
+    + [Download](https://download.qt.io/archive/qt/) and run the Qt 5.12 installer.
+Make sure to turn off other versions and system configurations to save space and build time.
+Add the Qt 5 path to CMake configuration.

 #### All Platforms
   - [CMake](https://cmake.org/) (platform independent configuring system that is used for generating Makefiles, Visual Studio project files, or Xcode project files)